chen-assert/cccbd_web/Document/01_system_draft.md

   Contributor: Chen Jingrui

-  Main work:
+  Main work: The design of application's back-end services and bussiness logic and manage the whole system's architecture and technology.

 * Mobile-end

   Contributor: Chen Jin

-  Main work: The design of web app by packaging the front-end web pages and system logic and modifying the layout to fit various phone screen resolutions
+  Main work: The design of mobile app by packaging the front-end web pages and system logic and modifying the layout to fit various phone screen resolutions

 ## 3.3 Problems